ECTS (Serbian acronym: ESPB) is a numeric value used to assess student's participation needed to complete:

 ECTS credits are gained for the total participation of students in various forms of active teaching (lectures, practical classes, term papers, progress tests, exams and graduation thesis), field work, professional training and individual work such as studying in the library or at home.

 All forms of active teaching, including the exam, make one whole.
 Credits are gained by participating in different forms of coursework defined for each course but they are assigned to a student only after he has passed the course exam.
-The credits gained for each course make up a total sum of credits needed for finishing each school year or a level of studies (level one - basic studies, level two - graduate academic studies or specialist academic studies or specialist professional studies, level three - doctoral academic studies).
+The credits gained for each course make up a total sum of credits needed for finishing each school year or a level of studies (level one - basic studies, level two - master academic studies or specialist academic studies or specialist professional studies, level three - doctoral academic studies).

 At the Faculty of Chemistry in Belgrade a total sum of 60 ECTS credits corresponds to the average overall student engagement within the scope of 40-hour working weeks in one academic year.
 During one semester a total of 30 credits can be gained.
-At the Faculty of Chemistry, the basic academic studies which last four years carry 240 credits, the graduate academic studies carry 60 credits, specialist studies carry 60 credits and doctoral studies carry 180 credits.
+At the Faculty of Chemistry, basic academic studies which last four years carry 240 credits, master academic studies carry 60 credits, specialist studies carry 60 credits and doctoral studies carry 180 credits.

 Generally speaking, yes, but don't forget that ECTS credits are not based on the course classes themselves but on the overall engagement generated by the classes.
 Therefore, all elements of coursework are included when a course value is determined through ECTS credits.